 In today’s ever-changing and unpredictable world, the importance of hiring and developing strong upper-level managers and resilient C-suite executives has never been greater.
-Despite the ongoing pandemic, organizations have witnessed a rising need for leadership teams to face tough challenges head-on.
-But sourcing and recruiting this high-level talent can be a challenge, especially due to the high unemployment market we currently find ourselves in.
+Organizations have witnessed a rising need for leadership teams to face tough challenges head-on.
+But finding, assessing, and recruiting top-performing talent at this high level can be a challenge.

 If your organization is interested in outsourcing your leadership hiring needs to an executive search provider, do you understand the difference between contingent and retained executive search?
-If not, allow me to explain the difference between these search models to help you determine the type that best aligns with your organizational hiring needs.
+If not, allow me to explain each search model to help you determine the type that best aligns with your organizational hiring needs and budget.